Malavika Rajkotia: Work

 She has worked on issues such as the protection of civil liberties from procedural laws, gender rights, human rights and environmental concerns with various NGOs like Sakshi and IFSHA.
 She has also lectured at the National Law University of Delhi and spoken at the Judicial Academy, in Ranchi and Delhi on family law and gender sensitisation of judges.

-Rajkotia was a part of the Lady Shri Ram college dramatics society and was an amateur theatre actor before choosing to pursue law full time.
+Rajkotia was a part of the Lady Shri Ram College dramatics society and was an amateur theatre actor before choosing to pursue law full time.
 She worked in hindi theatre with her teacher Sheila Bhatia of Delhi Art Theatre.
 In addition to her work as a lawyer, she has worked in about thirty Hindi and English productions.

 Commentary

-Rajkotia has advocated for the concept of matrimonial property and equitable distribution in family and property law cases and has written on issues of gender, privacy in family law, marital rape the Uniform Civil Code in India, triple talaq, child rights and adultery.
+Rajkotia has advocated for the concept of matrimonial property and equitable distribution in family and property law cases and has written on issues of gender, privacy in family law, marital rape a rights based approach to family law, triple talaq, child rights and adultery.

 Personal life

 Rajkotia was born to a Sikh family in Karnal and lives in Delhi with her son and daughter.
-She was the anchor on Shakti, the first television talk show in India that focused on women's rights and acted in two episodes of a television law-based serial called "Bhanwar".
+She was the anchor on Shakti, the first television talk show in India that focused on women's rights and acted in two episodes of a television law-based serial, Bhanwar".